darinz/ML/practice-2/p8/solution_p8.md

 **Question:** Which of the following is the cause/reason for irreducible error?

 **Options:**
-a) Stochastic label noise
+- a) Stochastic label noise
-b) Very few data points
+-b) Very few data points
 c) Nonlinear relationships in the data
 d) Insufficient model complexity

 **Correct answers:** (a)

+**Explanation:**
-**Explanation:** A is correct.
-Stochastic label noise is what drives irreducible error.
+- **A is correct.** Stochastic label noise is what drives irreducible error.
 See lecture 4 slides.
-In essence, irreducible error comes from randomness that cannot be modeled since there is no deeper pattern to it.
-B and D are wrong because fewer data points and insufficient model complexity are responsible for reducible error.
-C is wrong because nonlinear relationships in the data don't have anything to do with irreducible error.
+- In essence, irreducible error comes from randomness that cannot be modeled since there is no deeper pattern to it.
+- **B and D are wrong** because fewer data points and insufficient model complexity are responsible for reducible error.
+- **C is wrong** because nonlinear relationships in the data don't have anything to do with irreducible error.

 ## Problem 2: Bias-Variance Analysis